The Japan Airlines First Class Lounge in Terminal 2 at Tokyo Narita airport

 The map of Terminal 2 including Narita 5th Avenue

-With time to kill, I wandered off earning some steps and to look for the closest Starbucks, which was a good distance away, close to Gate 93.
+With time to kill, I wandered off to earn some steps and hunt down the nearest Starbucks, which turned out to be a fair distance away near Gate 93.

 Looking out on an aircraft from Terminal 2